wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-wazuh-cluster-installation.rst

     # curl -so ~/wazuh-server-installation.sh https://raw.githubusercontent.com/wazuh/wazuh/new-documentation-templates/extensions/unattended-installation/distributed/wazuh-server-installation.sh

 Filebeat needs to be configured by adding the Elasticsearch nodes IPs in order to connect with them.
-Choose between single-node or multi-node depending on the kind of installation used.
+Choose between single-node or multi-node depending on the type of installation.
 The following commands assume that the script has been downloaded in the home directory ( ``~/`` ):

 .. tabs::